wednesday-solutions/ecs-signoz/README.md

 ## Guides:

-### How to send instrumentation data from your fargate service to aws signoz?
+### How to send instrumentation data from your existing fargate service to signoz?

+If you have an existing service that you want to instrument, you will have to configure an otel sidecar container to a service which will forward all data to the signoz service.

 Please look at the following [documentation](https://signoz.io/docs/tutorials/) to add instrumentation to your application.
 After you have added the code to your application, we will be abel to generate traces and metrics, and we will have to send this data to the SigNoz otel collector.